-Once the search is complete, you will get a list of gene(s) that match the accession number (or gene name) - check the gene you are expecting is shown - but note that many genes or proteins are described by multiple different names.
-If it is correct, click on the symbol at the left-hand side of the box, and this will take you to a page that shows you more information about the mRNA, and what siRNAs are available.
+Once the search is complete, you will get a list of gene(s) that match the gene name - check the gene you are expecting is shown - but note that many genes or proteins are described by multiple different names.
+If it is correct, click on the name of the sequence and this will take you to a page that shows you more information about the mRNA, and what siRNAs are available.

-For example, if you searched for eIF4E protein, you would see the following information:
+For example, if you searched for eIF4E, you would see the following information: